Capital Budgeting Process Automation

 - What if the operating cash flows are less than anticipated?

 After determining answers to the possible what-ifs, you can decide if the project or investment would still be sound and likely profitable.
-This is typically the last step in the approval process before a decision is made.
+This is typically the last step in the approval process before deciding.

 Rules to Follow During the Capital Budgeting Process